Lyons House, Sydney

-Lyons House is a heritage-listed private residence at 733 Port Hacking Road, Dolans Bay, Sutherland Shire, New South Wales, Australia.
-It was designed by Robin Boyd; Marion Hall Best designed the window coverings; and Bruce Mackenzie designed the landscape.
+Lyons House is a heritage-listed private residence at 733 Port Hacking Road, Dolans Bay, New South Wales, Australia.
+It was designed in 1967 by Robin Boyd; Marion Hall Best designed the window coverings; and Bruce Mackenzie designed the landscape.

 It was built during 1967 by C.H. and C.R.
 Ellis, with site supervision by McConnel, Smith and Johnson.
 It is also known as the Robin Boyd designed house, Marion Hall Best interiors, Bruce Mackenzie landscaping and Romberg & Boyd.
 It was added to the New South Wales State Heritage Register on 19 December 2014.

 History

 Aboriginal land

 Most archaeological evidence relates to Indigenous occupation in the area from about 3000 – 2000 years ago.
 People living between the south of Botany Bay and Nowra were of the Dharawal language group.
 The northernmost clan of the Dharawal speakers located near Kurnell, including those around the Port Hacking River, were the Gweagal.
 The indigenous people living in this area enjoyed many food resources and the mild climate of the area.
 Many midden sites provide evidence of the use of sea foods as well as reptiles and mammals from the bushland.
 Fish hooks were made from turban shells and fishing lines and nets from bark and native grasses.
 Timber provided bark for huts, canoes, coolamons, and lomandra leaves were woven together to make bags.

 In early 1770, Dharawal people of the southern coastal area between Nowra and Kurnell observed a large "white bird" (oral tradition of the local people) or floating island.
 This was Captain Cook's ship, the Endeavour, as it passed along the coast towards the headlands of Botany Bay (Kamay).
 The Endeavour lay anchor opposite the location of a small bark hut "village" on the southern shores of present-day Kurnell, a few kilometres north of present-day Port Hacking.
 It is understood that Cook's bold arrival and landing was a severe breach of Indigenous etiquette.

 The location of the Endeavour's landfall and Cook's claim of the east coast of the continent for Britain is now commonly known as Captain Cook's Landing Place and has been included on the National Heritage List within the "Kurnell Peninsular" listing.